Nine Elms: History

-Local politics

-The bulk of Nine Elms is represented by three councillors who are elected to Wandsworth Council every four years.
-However, a small part of Nine Elms is in the jurisdiction of Lambeth Council.
-The next election for both wards is scheduled to take place in May 2022.

-One Labour Member of Parliament represents Nine Elms, Marsha de Cordova.

-Future

-In October 2008 the United States Embassy in London announced that it would relocate to the area, moving from Grosvenor Square, Mayfair; the new embassy was completed in December 2017, and began operating in January 2018.
-The Embassy of the Netherlands in London also announced in April 2013 that it was relocating to the area from its current location in Hyde Park Gate, Kensington.
+In October 2008, the United States Embassy in London announced that it would relocate to the area, moving from Grosvenor Square, Mayfair; the new embassy was completed in December 2017, and began operating in January 2018.

 On 16 February 2012, Wandsworth Council approved Ballymore Group's plans for a 15-acre development.
 Embassy Gardens is set to provide "up to 1,982 new homes alongside shops, cafes, bars, restaurants, business space, a 100 bed hotel, a health centre, children's playgrounds and sports pitches".
 In 2014, it was reported that Ballymore had engaged Lazard and CBRE Group to raise about €2.5bn to fund the Embassy Gardens development.

-Work commenced in 2013 on regeneration of the area around Battersea Power Station, including shops, cafes, restaurants, art and leisure facilities, office space and residential buildings.
-An essential part of the work is an extension of the London Underground to service the area.
-The extension will branch from the Northern line at Kennington and run west to Nine Elms and Battersea, adding two new stations.
-The power station structure itself was expected to be repaired and secure by 2016, with completion of the whole project by late 2020.
+Regeneration of the area around Battersea Power Station started in 2013, with the power station structure secured by 2016.
+The Power Station building opened in October 2022.
+It contains shopping and leisure facilities, office space and housing.
+To service the area, Nine Elms tube station, on the London Underground, opened in September 2021, as part of an extension of the Northern line from Kennington.

+Governance

+Previously a part of Queenstown Ward, in 2022 Nine Elms ward was created.
+The next local election is scheduled to take place in May 2026.

+Transport

+Since 2021, the area has been served by Nine Elms station on the Northern line of the London Underground.

 In 2015, Wandsworth council chose a design by Bystrup for a £40m pedestrian bridge between Nine Elms and Pimlico, although as of 2021 there are no firm plans to construct this.